prakhar1989/csds-material/README.md

 OK
 Time taken: 2.028 seconds
 ```
+Since no tables exist, we see a blank list.
 Now let's go ahead and create a table.

 ```
 hive> CREATE TABLE test_tables;